Mammari is a village in the Nicosia province and it is 16 km west of the capital, next to the Green Line.

 Mammari was known for its "Sandstone".
-In the village there were quarries known as "caves" or "gospels".
+In the village there were quarries known as "caves".
 It is worth mentioning that many Nicosia houses, churches and bell towers were built with the "stone" of Mammari, as well as half the church of St. George and its bell tower.
 The Vounaros quarry, located to the west of the village, made stone from 1920 to 1970 and has been declared NATURA and has joined the "Nature 2000" for the bats.
 In 1963 ELDYK used the quarry as a munitions depot.
 Nowadays (2018) it is only a quarry in Pallourokampos.

 Photo: Γιαννάκης Παπαναστασίου

 Other important buildings in Mammari are the Community Library, which was inaugurated on December 8, 2001, the Nursery Station, the Association of Youth Associations ROTSIDI Mammari, the Tannery which operated until 1981, the Bakaliko which operates since 1940, the Cafe and Cinema which operated until 1970.

 Finally, in the centre of the village is the statue of Savva Rotsidis, who was killed during the liberation struggle of 1955-59.
 In the opposite hills the Turkish outposts appear.

 For the map of the area, click HERE